1988 World Snooker Championship: Final

 In the fourth session, Davis won the opening frame after making a break of 46, and then won two of the next three frames with breaks of 118 and 123.
 In the 29th frame, Griffiths missed a black from its spot, and Davis went on to win the frame with a break of 66 and take the title, achieving victory at 18–11.

 Clive Everton, who played in the qualifying rounds of the tournament, wrote in The Guardian that, despite Griffiths equalising at 7–7 by winning four consecutive frames, "it was not a vintage final."
 The Benson and Hedges Snooker Year report of the championship concluded that "The final was never a classic but merely emphasized Davis's superiority and grip on the world of professional snooker."
 Griffiths, who was the oldest world snooker championship finalist since Reardon in 1982, said "My long potting got me to the final.
 But in the end it let me down.
 Steve's safety is so good that you have to make the long potting count and I didn't which was the most disappointing part of my performance in the final."
 This was Davis's fifth world championship win, leaving him one behind Reardon's record total of six titles in the modern era.
 Davis commented "You are always delighted to win a world championship, and I'm not thinking about records.
 All I know is I keep coming back to the World Championship, which is two and a half weeks of agony and turmoil and trauma."

 It was Davis's fourth win in six ranking tournaments in the 1987–88 snooker season, a period in which he also won the 1988 Masters and the 1988 Irish Masters, and he became first player to win all of the snooker "Triple Crown" events in a single season.
 His prize money earnings for the season were £425,000, and he retained his top position in the end-of-year rankings with 59 points, ahead of White in second on 44 points.
 Griffiths, with 33 points, was fifth, one place higher than in the previous ranking list.

 Main draw

 Shown below are the results for each round.
 The numbers in brackets denote player seedings; match winners are denoted in bold.

+Final: (Best of 35 frames) Crucible Theatre, Sheffield, 1 & 2 May 1988.
+Referee: John Williams.